tidymodels/tidymodels.org/learn/develop/models/index.html.md

 ### Step 4.
 Add modules for prediction

 Similar to the fitting module, we specify the code for making different types of predictions.
-To make hard class predictions, the `class` object contains the details.
+To make hard class predictions, the `class_info` object below contains the details.
 The elements of the list are:

  * `pre` and `post` are optional functions that can preprocess the data being fed to the prediction code and to postprocess the raw output of the predictions.
 These won't be needed for this example, but a section below has examples of how these can be used when the model code is not easy to use.
 If the data being predicted has a simple type requirement, you can avoid using a `pre` function with the `args` below.
  * `func` is the prediction function (in the same format as above).
 In many cases, packages have a predict method for their model's class but this is typically not exported.
 In this case (and the example below), it is simple enough to make a generic call to `predict()` with no associated package.
  * `args` is a list of arguments to pass to the prediction function.
 These will most likely be wrapped in `rlang::expr()` so that they are not evaluated when defining the method.
 For mda, the code would be `predict(object, newdata, type = "class")`.
-What is actually given to the function is the parsnip model fit object, which includes a sub-object called `fit()` that houses the mda model object.
-If the data need to be a matrix or data frame, you could also use `newdata = quote(as.data.frame(newdata))` or similar.
+What is actually given to the function is the parsnip model fit object, which includes a sub-object called `fit` that houses the mda model object.
+If the data need to be a matrix or data frame, you could also use `newdata = rlang::expr(as.data.frame(newdata))` or similar.

 The parsnip prediction code will expect the result to be an unnamed character string or factor.
 This will be coerced to a factor with the same levels as the original data.

-To add this method to the model environment, a similar `set()` function is used:
+To add this method to the model environment, a similar set function, `set_pred()`, is used:

 ::: {.cell layout-align="center"}